ahkab/ahkab/doc/help/Netlist-Syntax.rst

 - ``n+`` and ``n-`` are the nodes corresponding to the output port, where the current is forced.
 - ``voltage_source`` is the ID of a voltage source whose current controls the dependent current source.
 It must exist in the circuit.
-Note that netlists are case-insensitive, ie ``Va`` is the same as ``vA``.
+Note that netlists are case-insensitive, i.e. ``Va`` is the same as ``vA``.
-- ``value`` is the proportionality factor, ie:
+- ``value`` is the proportionality factor, i.e.:
   :math:`I(n+,n-) = value*I[<voltage_source>]`.

 Non-linear elements
 ^^^^^^^^^^^^^^^^^^^

 The simulator has a few non-linear components built-in.
 Others may easily be added as external modules.

 Diode
 '''''

 .. image:: ../images/elem/diode.svg